powell-christopher/powell-christopher.github.io/_posts/2025-05-06-Values-Culture-Process-Tooling.md

 tags: [featured, Architecture, Communication, Leadership]
 ---

 In the realm of organizational development, it's tempting to address issues by introducing new tools or processes.
 However, such solutions often treat symptoms rather than root causes.
-There are not shortcuts to building a resilient and effective organization.
+There are no shortcuts to building a resilient and effective organization.
 Let's discuss...

 ---